IsaiahBicar/IsaiahBicar/README.md

 - 👋 Hi, I’m @IsaiahBicar
 - 👀 I’m interested in ...
 Ai and Machine Learning.
 Creating website and applications.
 - 🌱 I’m currently learning ...
-Java, JS, Python
+Java, JS, Python,CSS
-- 💞️ I’m looking to collaborate on ...
-I dont know yet
+- 💞️ I’m looking to collaborate on ... projects that includes frontend and backend devlopment.
-- 📫 How to reach me ...

 <!---
 IsaiahBicar/IsaiahBicar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.